SabreTools/MPF/CHANGELIST.md

 - Refine the "missing disc" text
 - Overhaul XeMID handling
 - Fix output dialog issues in Options window
+- Fix saving path settings if set from dialog

 ### 2.1 (2021-07-22)
 - Enum, no more